 WHY YOU SHOULD REQUIRE LIABILITY INSURANCE FOR THOSE YOU DO BUSINESS WITH

 Never just take the word of a vendor.
-Many who are not insured may say "yes" because it's likely they don't want to embarrass themselves.
-Instead, ask them to have their broker send a certificate of insurance.
-By having their broker send (fax or email) it to you, you know the policy has been paid for and has not been cancelled.
+Many who are not insured may say "yes" because they don’t want to embarrass themselves.
+Instead, ask them to have their broker send a certificate of insurance so you can verify the policy is active and has not been canceled.

 • Contractors who are working on a home or commercial remodel